hrushi-kola/helix/README.md

 > **Ask your company's knowledge.
 Get intelligent, context-aware answers.**

-Nexus is a full-stack, AI-powered enterprise knowledge assistant that lets employees interact with internal company documents in natural language.
+Nexus is a full-stack, AI-powered knowledge assistant that lets employees interact with internal company documents in natural language.
 Rather than searching through policies, guides, and internal documentation manually, employees can ask questions such as: *“What is the annual leave policy?”*

 Nexus retrieves relevant information from the organization’s knowledge base and uses an LLM to produce a grounded, context-aware answer with supporting sources.